 Transactions may be effected in the Base Currency of each Sub-Fund upon agreement with the Administrator, as well as in the designated currency of each Class of Shares.
 Where an applicant wishes to invest in a non-Base Currency Share Class of a Sub-Fund, the Administrator will arrange for the application monies to be converted into the Sub-Fund's Base Currency.
 For a Shareholder who receives redemption proceeds from a non-Base Currency Share Class of a Sub-Fund, the Administrator will arrange for the redemption proceeds to be converted into the designated currency of the Share Class.
-Any associated exchange rate risk and the costs of currency exchange transactions in connection with the purchase, redemption and exchange of Shares of non-Base Currency Share Classes will be borne by the relevant Class of Shares and will be reflected in the following Dealing Day's Net Asset Value of that Class of Shares.
+Any associated exchange rate risk and the costs of currency exchange transactions in connection with the purchase, redemption and exchange of Shares of non-Base Currency Share Class of Shares.